-- Quality camera and microphone (if not built into the computer)
+- Quality web camera and computer microphone (if not built into the computer)

 - Cell phone or virtual phone capability

-Many of the most popular remote collaboration platforms offer corporate account options that make it easy for your teams to stay in touch while still maintaining a healthy work-life balance.
-These can include:
+Many of the most popular remote collaboration platforms offer corporate account options that make it easy for your teams to stay in touch while still maintaining a healthy work/life balance.

 In addition to outlining which channels your team will use, your collaboration policies should also specify expectations for response times and posting frequency.
 Letting your team know where and how often to expect virtual meetings can further take the guesswork out of online collaboration.
 Clearly state your collaboration policies related to:

-- Communication expectations, including response times and methods during off hours
+- Communication expectations, including response times and methods.

-Engage Virtual Employees With Creative Team Building Ideas
+7. Engage Virtual Employees With Creative Team-Building Ideas

-With in-person work groups, a team after-hours event is commonplace for community building.
-Thanks to technology, building community in the virtual workplace is possible so that your remote teams aren't precluded from the fun.
-A little planning can help you engage your employees through creative virtual events, such as:
+With in-person work groups, team events may be commonplace for community building.
+A little planning can help you engage your offsite employees in similar ways through creative virtual events, such as: